-The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+BACK TO TABLE OF CONTENTS 60 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-60. The transaction documentation shall clearly specify the obligation to report such events.

-See section "Compliance with STS Requirement(u)", see section "Terms and Conditions of the Notes" and the "Cash Allocation, Management and Payments Agreement".

-(u) Pursuant to the Cash Allocation, Management and Payments Agreement and the Intercreditor Agreement (i) the Calculation Agent has undertaken to prepare, within 5 Business Days prior to each Sec Reg Report Date, the Sec Reg Investor Report and to deliver it via email to the Originator setting out certain information with respect to the Notes (including, inter alia, the events which trigger changes in the Priorities of Payments), in compliance with the Securitisation Regulation and the applicable regulatory technical standards, and the Originator has undertaken to make it available to the investors in the Notes through the website of European DataWarehouse (being, as at the date of this Prospectus, editor.eurodw.eu) (for further details, see the sections headed "Terms and Conditions of the Notes", "Description of the Intercreditor Agreement" and "Description of the Cash Allocation, Management and Payments Agreement");

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+STS criteria 60.
+The transaction documentation shall clearly specify the obligation to report such events.
+Verified?
+Yes PCS Comment See section Compliance with STS Requirement paragraph (u), see section Terms and Conditions of the Notes and the Cash Allocation, Management and Payments Agreement. (u) In addition, the Transaction Documents clearly specify the Priorities of Payments and the events which trigger changes in such Priorities of Payments.
+Pursuant to the Cash Allocation, Management and Payments Agreement and the Intercreditor Agreement. (i) the Calculation Agent has undertaken to prepare, within 5 Business Days prior to each Sec Reg Report Date, the Sec Reg Investor Report and to deliver it via email to the Originator setting out certain information with respect to the Notes (including,inter alia, the events which trigger changes in the Priorities of Payments), in compliance with the Securitisation Regulation, and the Originator has undertaken to make it available to the investors in the Notes on the website of European DataWarehouse (being, as at the date of this Prospectus, editor.eurodw.eu) (for further details, see the sections headed, "Description of the Transaction Documents -Intercreditor Agreement" and "Description of the Transaction Documents - Cash Allocation, Management and Payments Agreement"); EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-61 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+61 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
 STS criteria 61.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
 Verified?
-Yes PCS Comment See section Compliance with STS Requirement (u)", see section "Terms and Conditions of the Notes" and the "Cash Allocation, Management and Payments Agreement". (u) Pursuant to the Cash Allocation, Management and Payments Agreement and the Intercreditor Agreement (i) the Calculation Agent has undertaken to prepare, within 5 Business Days prior to each Sec Reg Report Date, the Sec Reg Investor Report and to deliver it via email to the Originator setting out certain information with respect to the Notes (including, inter alia, the events which trigger changes in the Priorities of Payments), in compliance with the Securitisation Regulation and the applicable regulatory technical standards, and the Originator has undertaken to make it available to the investors in the Notes through the website of European DataWarehouse (being, as at the date of this Prospectus, editor.eurodw.eu) (for further details, see the sections headed "Terms and Conditions" of the Notes", "Description of the Intercreditor Agreement" and "Description of the Cash Allocation, Management and Payments Agreement); EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Yes PCS Comment See section Compliance with STS Requirement paragraph (u), see section Terms and Conditions of the Notes and the Cash Allocation, Management and Payments Agreement. (u) In addition, the Transaction Documents clearly specify the Priorities of Payments and the events which trigger changes in such Priorities of Payments.
+Pursuant to the Cash Allocation, Management and Payments Agreement and the Intercreditor Agreement, (i) the Calculation Agent has undertaken to prepare, within 5 Business Days prior to each Sec Reg Report Date, the Sec Reg Investor Report and to deliver it via email to the Originator setting out certain information with respect to the Notes (including,inter alia, the events which trigger changes in the Priorities of Payments), in compliance with the Securitisation Regulation, and the Originator has undertaken to make it available to the investors in the Notes on the website of European DataWarehouse (being, as at the dat of this Prospectus, editor.eurodw.eu) (for further details, see the sections headed, "Description of the Transaction Documents -Intercreditor Agreement" and "Description of the Transaction Documents - Cash Allocation, Management and Payments Agreement"); EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines